cogell/frontend_stack/docs/modual_loader.md

 ## webpack (never used it)

 Pros:
-- lost of cool loaders for requiring styles, imgs, fonts, etc
+- lots of cool loaders for requiring styles, imgs, fonts, etc
+- can replace a lot of gulp tasks

 Cons: